Mental health patient admits brutal street murder, shocking past also revealed

 While walking, he saw a man mowing his lawns and decided to stab him.

-He went to his family's house, took a steak knife the kitchen drawer and put it in his pocket.
+He went to his family's house, took a steak knife from the kitchen drawer and put it in his pocket.

 But as he went outside, he thought it was too close to home and didn't want his family to witness anything.